PUQ-sp-z-o-o/WHMCS-Module-Mikrotik-VPN/doc/Installation and configuration guide/add-server-router-mikrotik-in-whmcs.md

 - Enter the correct **Name** and **Hostname**

-<p class="callout info">**Name is just for Your convenience and You can put there anything You like ie: *Mygreat mikrotik routr***</p>
+>**Name is just for Your convenience and You can put there anything You like ie: *Mygreat mikrotik routr***

-<p class="callout info">**You can choose whatever hostname You want.
+>**You can choose whatever hostname You want.
 Valid entries look similar to: vpn.mydomain.com, ourgreatvpn.mydomain.net.
 You can also dedicate whole domain ie: myVPNservices.com if You like.
-The important thing is to resolve the choosen IP address of the Mikrotik router in DNS server for Your domain.** </p>
+The important thing is to resolve the choosen IP address of the Mikrotik router in DNS server for Your domain.**

 - In the **"Assigned IP Addresses field"**, enter a list of IP addresses that will be issued to users.